evensolberg/tfdoc/README.md

 - `TFDOC_LOG=debug tfdoc .`
 - `TFDOC_LOG=trace tfdoc test/simple/ -t -c result.csv`

+Note that setting the logging level to `trace` may produce a lot of output.

 ## Acknowledgements

 - This builds on the original [`tfdoc`](https://github.com/maur1th/tfdoc) by [Thomas Maurin](https://github.com/maur1th)